HfMT-ZM4/symbolist-electron/readme.md

 # Symbolist

-`Symbolist` is an in-development applicaiton for experimental notation, with the goal of creating a working environment for developing symbolic notation for multimedia which can be interpreted and performed by electronics.
+`Symbolist` is an in-development application for experimental notation, with the goal of creating a working environment for developing symbolic notation for multimedia which can be interpreted and performed by electronics.

-The program aims to provide an open play space, with tools for experimentation, and thinking visually about relationships between representation and interpreation in media performance.
+The program aims to provide an open play space, with tools for experimentation, and thinking visually about relationships between representation and interpretation in media performance.

 There are three basic ideas at the core of `symbolist`:

-* `semantic data`, which specifies the various attributes of informaiton about a symbolic object, in terms of the *meaning* to the author.
-The `sematic data` is the main holder of information in the system, which arranged as a score can function like a database of hierarhcal information.
+* `semantic data`, which specifies the various attributes of information about a symbolic object, in terms of the *meaning* to the author.
+The `semantic data` is the main holder of information in the system, which arranged as a score can function like a database of hierarchal information.
 For example, a note might contain information about pitch and duration, or a point in space might contain x, y, and z values.
 * `graphic representation`, the visual representation of the semantic data.
 * `performance media`, the performance mechanism which can be used to control different media types using the score data as parameter values.